egansou/Ocaml-functions/README.md

 Part 3: Set Implementation using Lists
 --------------------------------------

-For this part of the project, you will get some real-world practice implementing one part of the OCaml standard library - sets!
-In practice, sets are implemented using data structures like balanced binary trees or hash tables.
-However, your implementation must represent sets using lists.
-While lists don't lend themselves to the most efficient possible implementation, they are much easier to work with.

-For this project, we assume that sets are unordered, homogeneous collections of objects without duplicates.
-The homogeneity condition ensures that sets can be represented by OCaml lists, which are homogeneous.
-The only further assumptions we make about your implementation are that the empty list represents the empty set, and that it obeys the standard laws of set theory.
-For example, if we insert an element `x` into a set `a`, then ask whether `x` is an element of `a`, your implementation should answer affirmatively.
-If we take the intersection of two disjoint sets `a` and `b`, then ask whether any member of `a` or `b` is a member of the intersection, your implementation should answer negatively.

-Finally, note the difference between a collection and its implementation.
-Although *sets* are unordered and contain no duplicates, your implementation may be ordered or contain duplicates.
-However, there should be no observable difference between an implementation that maintains uniqueness of elements and one that does not; or an implementation that maintains elements in sorted order and one that does not.

 #### insert x a
 - **Type**: `'a -> 'a list -> 'a list`